THE HCI ADVANTAGE

 What we do

-The CIP Unit aims to raise students' conviction in volunteerism and to instill in them a lifelong interest and involvement in community service.
-The programmes also provide students with opportunities for leadership training.
+The VIA Unit aims to raise students' conviction in volunteerism and to instil in them a lifelong interest and involvement in community service.
+The programmes organised also provide students with opportunities for leadership training.

-There is a student CIP Council which works hand in hand with the CIP Unit to organize projects throughout the year.
-They organise Leadership Camps for neighbourhood primary schools, provide free peer tutoring for secondary school students, bring the elderly on excursions and provide opportunities to interact with the minority races.
+The CIP Council is the student leadership body that works hand in hand with the VIA Unit to mentor Student Initiated Service Learning Projects.
+They also organise community service projects such as Leadership Camps for neighbourhood primary schools, provide free peer tutoring for secondary school students, bringing the elderly on excursions throughout the year.

-Students are also strongly encouraged to plan and organize their own CIP projects.
-These are called Service-Learning CIP projects.
-For monitoring purposes, students will have to submit an online proposal on the ISP for their project according to stipulated guidelines by the CIP unit and obtain approval by the unit.
+Students are strongly encouraged to plan and organize their own CIP projects.
+These are called Service-Learning projects.
+For monitoring purposes, students will have to submit an online proposal on the ISP for their project according to stipulated guidelines by the VIA unit and obtain approval from their teacher mentors before proceeding with the project.

 Overseas Community Involvement Programme